Have Questions?

 770-502-0884

-Center of Renewed Promises has been providing recovery treatment and rehab services to residents of the Newnan area.
+Center of Renewed Promises has been providing recovery treatment and rehab services to residents of the Newnan, GA. area.
 Today, Center of Renewed Promises offers services like group therapy, 12-step facilitation approach, cognitive/behavior therapy, dual diagnosis drug rehab, couple/family therapy, matrix model and others in keeping with its belief of following rehabilitation treatments that work best to help clients achieve sobriety.

 This drug and alcohol rehabilitation program also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - detox centers, outpatient hospital programs, short term drug rehab centers, long term drug rehab centers, inpatient drug rehab facilities and others.